 You can use the following wild card characters:

-This field is useful to monitor rolling log files where the log files are saved with the same name but differentiated with the time stamp or a number, for example.
+Specifying a rollover pattern can be useful to monitor rolling log files where the log files are saved with the same name but differentiated with some variable like the time stamp or a number.

-You have log files that are saved with succeeding numbers once they reach a certain size; for example:
+Suppose you want to collect log files saved with succeeding numbers once they reach a certain size; for example:

-In the preceding scenario, you can specify the rollover pattern as IAS?.log.
+Rollover pattern: In this scenario, you can specify the rollover pattern as IAS?.log.

 By default, the Use file time zone option is selected.
 This means the data is indexed as per the time zone available in the data file.
 If the data file does not contain a timezone, then the by default the time zone of the Collection Host (Collection Station or Collection Agent) server is used.